Eighteen months ago, I decided to leave my beloved Lisbon home.

 I was part-way through a year-long lease, so moving out wasn’t an option.

-I thought about trying to convince my landlord to arrange a house inspection for signs of mould, but there weren’t any signs of mould.
+I thought about trying to convince my landlord to arrange a house inspection for mould, but there weren’t any signs of it.
 I had no evidence.
 Dave was healthy in the apartment and I just had a dozen unexplainable symptoms.
-I’d read that black mould can grow behind the walls of apartments, but I couldn’t see how I could get the landlord to smash through his walls on the basis of no evidence.
+I’d read that black mould can grow behind the walls of apartments, but I couldn’t see how I could get the landlord to smash through his walls on the basis of my suspicions.

-Still, I had my suspicions.
+And I definitely had suspicions.
 Our landlord had always seemed oddly paranoid about us always leaving the fan on in the bathroom and making sure we switched off the water before we left town, which made me believe the apartment had suffered water damage at some point.

 Our house was ridiculously insulated, too.
 We didn’t need to switch the heating on for more than three hours total over the winter months in Bristol — it was so warm in our place that we clearly weren’t getting much outside air into our rooms, if at all.
 And the problem was, we lived on a very busy road, so keeping the windows open overnight wasn’t possible.
 I didn’t know how to ventilate our apartment better.
 Instead, I bought 18 houseplants in a fit of desperation.